supermarsx/patcherjs/readme.md

       "fileSizeCheck": true, // Check for file size before running patch "fileSizeThreshold": 0, // File size check threshold "skipWritePatch": false, // Skip writing patch (mostly for debug purposes, like simulate a patch but not actually patch)
-      "failOnUnexpectedPreviousValue": false, // Fail patches if an unexpected previous/current value is found "warnOnUnexpectedPreviousValue": true, // Warn/throw a debug message that an unexpected previous/current value was found
+      "bigEndian": false, // Read and write multi-byte values using big-endian "failOnUnexpectedPreviousValue": false, // Fail patches if an unexpected previous/current value is found "warnOnUnexpectedPreviousValue": true, // Warn/throw a debug message that an unexpected previous/current value was found
       "nullPatch": false, // Just patch the offsets to null (basically 0, mostly useful just for debug)